NesCafe62/screeps-lightweight-generator-threads/README.md

 			// ... shooting code
 		}

-		yield thread.restart(); // repeat this fucntion from very beginning in the next tick }
+		// repeat this function from very beginning in the next tick yield thread.restart();
+	}

 }